-An Islamic mortgage might suit you if you prefer a more ethical alternative to borrowing and paying interest.
+An Islamic mortgage might suit you if you prefer a more ethical way to borrow and pay interest.

-Islamic home purchase plans can be seen as ethical because you know the full amount you need to pay before buying the home.
+Islamic home purchase plans are often seen as ethical as you know the full amount you need to pay before you buy a home.

-This differs from traditional mortgages where the amount you repay depends on the interest charged, and interest rates can vary.
+With traditional mortgages, the amount you repay depends on the interest charged.
+Remember interest rates can vary.

-The finance raised by ‘ethical’ lenders isn’t reinvested in industries not supported by Islamic beliefs, such as alcohol or gambling.
+The money raised by 'ethical' lenders is not reinvested in industries that are not supported by Islamic beliefs.
+Such as alcohol or gambling.

 Should I get an Islamic mortgage?

 If you’re a Muslim and want to follow Sharia law, an Islamic mortgage offers a way to buy a home while doing so.

 An Islamic mortgage could give you peace of mind from an ethical perspective even if you are not Muslim.